Tag Pages in your mobile app

 4. Make any required changes and add custom identifiers.

-Note: With any change you make, look at the number of Page views in the last 24 hours to understand the effect of your changes.
+Tip: When making a change, consider looking at the number of Page views in the last 24 hours to understand the effect of your changes.

 Custom identifiers